armankhondker/EE-364D-Senior-Design/README.md

 ## About
 RGK Connect Matching is a web application designed to display the matchings between students and organizations for the LBJ School's CONNECT Program.

-Please watch the appliation demo and overview below for more details: https://www.youtube.com/watch?v=5N9kPuocRUw
+Please watch the appliation demo and overview below for more details: <br />
+https://www.youtube.com/watch?v=5N9kPuocRUw

 ## CONNECT Program Overview